oracle/terraform-provider-oci/website/docs/d/resourcemanager_private_endpoint_reachable_ip.html.markdown

 The following attributes are exported:

-* `ip_address` - An IP address for the Resource Manager service to use for connection to the private resource.
+* `ip_address` - Reachable IP address associated with the private endpoint.